Nodulaire/ELK-Ansible/Documentation/Elasticsearch-Info-v1.md

   ```

-*lineinfile* is a Yaml function that search a string in a file then replace it or insert it by another one.
+*lineinfile* is an Ansible function that search a string in a file then replace it or insert it by another one.
 Description :
   * *dest* : The file to parse
   * *line* : The line we want to insert after